EricFG82/electron-tweeter-searcher/README.md

 Example of an Electron application to search tweets.

 ## Usage of the application
-The application allows you to do general searches or search for content by a specific user.
+The application allows you to do general searches or search for content of an specific user.

 ![GitHub Logo](docs/screenshots/search-screenshot.png)